 This paper is, in part, a summary of the master thesis of Dariusz Max Adamski, done under the supervision of Jedrzej Potoniec.
-The research was partially supported by the EU H2020 TAILOR project (Grant agreement ID: 952215).
+This research was partially supported by TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215.
 We would like to thank Prof. Agnieszka Ławrynowicz for helpful feedback on our work.